LambdaGaming/LibertyPrimeDiscordBot/README.md

 If you want to host this bot yourself, read the notes below.
 (This assumes you know the basics of creating a bot and installing Python.)

 - You must put the bot token in prime/settings/token.txt.
 See token.txt.template in the same folder for more info.
-- If you want to use the minigame features, add your discord ID to prime/settings/whitelist.txt.
-See whitelist.txt.template in the same folder for more info.